 That is why workspace memory is not just “what exists locally right now”.
 It spans current editable state, historical versions, hosted binary artifacts, and logical refs that can reopen the relevant slice when needed.

-to activate the memory slice it needs rather than assuming the whole project is always already there.
+React does not assume the whole project is always already there.

-7. Summaries, hide replacements, and feedback are transformed memory
+8. Summaries, hide replacements, and feedback are transformed memory

 Some of the most important memory is derived rather than raw.
 When compaction runs, the runtime inserts a durable